calebadavis/p4/README.md

 * https://github.com/rvera/image-picker: The administrative UI allowing a user to select an existing photo (for delete or modify) comes from Rodrigo Vera's 'Image Picker' jquery widget.

 ## Note to the grader:
 Use the login 'admin@acme.com', password 'dummy1', to access the Admin operations.
+You can also see the site in production at 'http://lilysprite.com', but please don't spam that site's database with new users.